Khup Lian inscription

 The Khup Lian Inscription is a bi-lingual inscription located at the top of Lophei village in Chin State, Myanmar.
-It is located 5 miles from the well-known Fort White (named after Field Marshal Sir George White) which in turn is located at halfway between the 48-mile Tedim-Kalaymyo motor car road.
-The inscription is a brief autobiography of him, including his genealogy, the capture of a semi-automatic rifle in a hand-to-hand combat with a British soldier during the first British invasion of Chin Hills in the year of 1888-1889, his involvement in the Sizang-Gungal rebellion of 1892-94 and also about his hunting trophies.
+It is located 5 miles from the well-known Fort White (named after Field Marshal Sir George White) which in turn is located halfway between the 48-mile Tedim-Kalaymyo motor car road.
+The inscription is a brief autobiography of him, including his genealogy, the capture of a semi-automatic rifle in hand-to-hand combat with a British soldier during the first British invasion of Chin Hills in the year 1888–1889, his involvement in the Sizang-Gungal rebellion of 1892-94 and also about his hunting trophies.
 The inscription is written in both Burmese and English.